nicoverduin/AutoTest/README.md

 ========

 Arduino Class for automatic testing on Arduino

-@mainpage
- * \n Class methods file for capturing all pinMode(), digitalRead() and digitalWrite() operations from the program where this is included.
+Class methods file for capturing all pinMode(), digitalRead() and digitalWrite() operations from the program where this is included.
- * Testcases can be input to the digitalRead() calls and both read and write changes are sent to Serial in CSV format *\n
+Testcases can be input to the digitalRead() calls and both read and write changes are sent to Serial in CSV format

- * \n The approach taken is to map the actual pin number to an array index.
+The approach taken is to map the actual pin number to an array index.
 This uses less memory (RAM).
-Otherwise we would
- * need to allocate memory for each pin (atmega2560 would mean > 50 pins) wich would be quite a lot of scarce RAM.
+Otherwise we would need to allocate memory for each pin (atmega2560 would mean > 50 pins) wich would be quite a lot of scarce RAM.
- * PinMode is used to actually set the mode for the pin.
- * digtalRead()s and digitalWrite()s map the pin to the array index an the values are either set or read
+PinMode is used to actually set the mode for the pin. digtalRead()s and digitalWrite()s map the pin to the array index an the values are either set or read from pinMap.

- * from pinMap.
- *\n
- * \n This approach also allows inputs and outputs to be mixed in the Excel sheet.
-So no need to define the inputs
- * first and then the outputs.
+This approach also allows inputs and outputs to be mixed in the Excel sheet.
+So no need to define the inputs first and then the outputs.
 The testcases are generated in the same order as the pin order.

- *\n
- * \n When a digitalRead Takes place, a check is made if the waiting test case is allowed to be executed.
-If so
- * the test case data is copied to pinMap and an actionText field.
+When a digitalRead Takes place, a check is made if the waiting test case is allowed to be executed.
+If so the test case data is copied to pinMap and an actionText field.
 At the same time a new test case
  * is read into memory.
 We need to do it this way as the delay time before a test case becomes active is also
  * stored in the test case.
 The limit of testcases is 10000 although that number will probably never be reached
  * due to Flash Memory size limitations.